albanie/mcnColors/README.md

 ### mcnColors

-This directory contains efficient GPU implementations for color space transformations, designed to interface with MatConvNet.
+This directory contains efficient GPU implementations for color space transformations, designed to interface directly with MatConvNet.
 Each transformation is supported on batches of images (as four dimensional tensors).

-It currently supports:
+### Supported transformations

-* rgb2hsv
+* **rgb2hsv**

 ### Installation